 Yes.
 Although parties to a bank loan agreement are free to agree the rate of interest applicable to the loan, Spanish law provides a prohibition on usury (that will ultimately depend on the circumstances and analysis on a case-by-case basis, such as an interest rate deemed substantially higher than the usual money rate at that time, or a distressed debtor accepting a disproportionate interest rate).
-If usury is considered to have occured in a bank loan, the agreement would be declared null and void and the debtor should only be obliged to repay the principal amount of the loan (no interest will have to be paid).
-There is no legal limit for interest rates on bank loans.
+If usury is considered to have occurred in a bank loan, the agreement would be declared null and void, and the debtor should only be obliged to repay the principal amount of the loan (no interest will have to be paid).